-- a.
-Each Holder adopts VILUP Order Objective 1(a) in those portions of SMZs 2, 3, 4 and 7 within the FDU area, and - b.
-Where SMZs are not entirely in the FDU, the Strategy only applies to that portion of the SMZ within the FDU, or as apportioned by government.
+a.
+Each Holder will comply with VILUP Order Objective 1(a) in those portions of SMZs 2, 3, 4 and 7 within the FDU area; and b.
+Where SMZs are not entirely in the FDU, the Strategy only applies to that portion of the SMZ within the FDU until the Mature and Old forest is apportioned by agreement between affected FSP holders, or as apportioned by government;